Shermayster/digitalgarden/src/site/notes/PKM/1.Projects/Advance Redux/Redux.md

 **Compose**

-It's just a helper function. compose takes a series of functions as arguments and returns a new function that applies each those functions from right\-to\-left \(or, from last\-to\-first if you're like me and have trouble discerning right from left\).
+It's just a helper function. compose takes a series of functions as arguments and returns a new function that applies each those functions from right\-to\-left.

 ```javascript
 const makeLouder = (string) => string.toUpperCase();